ndedhia1210/smallBusiness/README.md

 - git commit -m "< Add your message >"
 - git push -u origin main

+### How to publish PR
+// Make sure you are in appropriate feature branch
+- git add .
+- git commit -m "< Add your message >"
+- git push -u origin <Feature_branch_name>
+- Go to github and create pull request

 ### How to deploy?
 - Just commit your changes and push it to Master it will automatically get deployed